 Indefinite

-A short Super 8 film on immigrant detention.
+A Super 8 film exploring the impact of immigrant detention.

 Synopsis

-Through the intimate testimonies of five formerly detained immigrants, Indefinite (working title), filmed on black and white Super 8 film, unveils the human cost of an immigrant detention system operated by for-profit corporations with troubling human rights records—and it couldn't be more urgent.
+Through the intimate testimonies of formerly detained immigrants and their children, Indefinite, filmed on black and white Super 8 film, unveils the human cost of an immigrant detention system operated by for-profit corporations with troubling human rights records—and it couldn't be more urgent.

 The U.S. government recently allocated $45 billion to expand immigrant detention to unprecedented levels by 2029.
 The previous budgetary allotment was $3 Billion per year.